 In Sanskrit, the word Panchakarma means “the five therapies”.
 It is a five-step completely immersive rejuvenating mind, body and soul experience.
 Panchakarma consists of a variety of treatments including a cleansing diet, oil massages with specific herbs, enemas, steam treatments, pulse diagnosis and a plethora of other practices which are designed to be toxin purifying.

-The five therapeutic practices that comprise Panchakarma are the most potent detoxification treatments within the science of Ayurvedic medicine and cleanse all the channels within the body, purging them of all toxic elements that may lead to illnesses and disease later on.
-Not only does Panchakarma eliminate toxicity from the body, it also heals numerous illnesses and diseases, assists in the rebalancing of your Doshas, and leaves you with a restored and a heightened sense of inner peace, clarity and vitality.
+The five therapeutic practices that comprise this aspect of Ayurveda are the most potent detoxification treatments within the science of Ayurvedic medicine and cleanse all the channels within the body, purging them of all toxic elements that may lead to illnesses and disease later on.
+Not only does Panchakarma eliminate toxicity from the body, it also heals numerous illnesses and diseases, assists in the rebalancing of your Doshas, and leaves you with a restored and heightened sense of inner peace, clarity and vitality.

 Whilst the average Panchakarma regime is seven days, depending on the ailments and afflictions that are being treated, your Panchakarma doctor and practitioner may recommend a course of up to 21 days of full treatments, and much like western antibiotics, the entire course would need to be completed for the curative aspects to work completely and the illness or affliction to be cured.

-Internationally renown for its ability to treat and cure almost every illness and ailment, Panchakarma has been used to treat everything from slipped discs and heart disease to fibromyalgia and diabetes.
+Internationally renowned for its ability to treat and cure almost every illness and ailment, Panchakarma has been used to treat everything from slipped discs and heart disease to fibromyalgia and diabetes.

 The treatment regime, remains one of the most purifying things that you can accomplish for yourself and creates a sense of awareness of exactly how toxified you are, on both a physical and emotional level and how these toxins have been retained over the years, mostly without being aware of it.